HacerSalman/Bootstrap/README.md

 # Html and Css with Bootstrap
-This code generates a single page application with Bootstrap Navbar and Bootstrap Grid.
+This code generates a template with Bootstrap Navbar and Bootstrap Grid.